Axellience/customgen-documentation/reverse.md

 `myTab : Integer [0..*]` will be produced),
 * **Follow collection bindings**, _false by default_, reduces nested collection bindings and produces a [0..\*] (_e.g,_ from `Set<Set<String>> inner` an attribute
 `inner : String [0..*]` will be produced with `unique` attribute set to `true`),
-* **Add binding expression**, _see below for default value_, allows you to add binding expressions that are used to compute cardinality and reduce them.
+* **Add binding expression**, _see below for default value_, enables you to add binding expressions that are used to compute cardinality and reduce them.

 The binding expressions follow this format: `matchingExpr, #binding, unique?`, for example, here is the binding expression used to follow lists and lists-like:
 ```